trim21/icu-py/README.md

 ## Building PyICU

-Please, refer to next section for building OpenSSL, Python, ICU and PyICU from sources.
-This section assumes all dependencies such as Python and ICU are present.
+*Please, refer to [next section](## Building PyICU, Python 3 and ICU from sources) for building Python, ICU and PyICU from sources.
+This section assumes all dependencies such as Python and ICU are present.*

 Before building PyICU the ICU libraries must be built and installed.
 Refer to each system's [instructions](https://unicode-org.github.io/icu/userguide/icu4c/build.html) for more information.